stefanofusai/pyamldantic/README.md

 # yaml-cfg

-Easily parse YAML config files, with support for type hints and environment variables.
+Validate and serialize YAML config files with Pydantic, with support for environment variables.

 ## Installation